Xironizz/OsFromScratch/README.md

+# Scratch os
-# Just testing out making a 16 bit os to try to understand how operating systems work a bit more
+making this to understand how operating systems work